Visions of sugar plums? Maybe . . .

 Most work full-time, own pets and seek out environmentally and socially conscious brands.
 More tech-savvy than the average consumer, telecommuters are more likely to buy wearables and smart-home technology.

-As the oldest millennials (age 33-37) buy homes and have kids, their tastes and holiday budgets are more reflective of Gen X (age 38-52) than other millennials.
+As the oldest millennials (aged 33-37) buy homes and have kids, their tastes and holiday budgets are more reflective of Gen X (aged 38-52) than other millennials.
 Both groups will shop on Thanksgiving Day in similar proportions.

 But how they shop is different.
-Almost 40% of Gen X will shop only online while some 30% of mature millennials will shop both online and in stores, likely because mature millennials are keener on innovative brands that often require an in-person visit before the final decision.
+Almost 40% of Gen X will shop only online while some 30% of mature millennials will shop both online and in stores.
+This is probably because mature millennials are keener on innovative brands that often require an in-person visit before the final decision.

 Almost 35% of consumers are planning a vacation this holiday.
 On average, more millennials plan to travel and spend more at duty-free shops in departure lounges.